Trevor Gillies: Playing career

 On February 12, 2011, Gillies was suspended nine games by the NHL for an incident which occurred in a February 11, 2011 game against the Pittsburgh Penguins.
 During the third period of the game, Gillies elbowed Penguins' forward Eric Tangradi in the face, punched him several times while he was down on the ice, and proceeded to taunt him from the dressing room hallway.
 Tangradi suffered concussion like symptoms and remained out of the Penguins line-up indefinitely.
 In his first game back from the suspension, Gillies was ejected for a hit on Cal Clutterbuck in a game against the Minnesota Wild on March 2, 2011.
 After an in-person hearing, Gillies was suspended for 10 games for the incident.

 After playing in only three games to start the 2011–12 season Gillies was placed on waivers on October 31, 2011.
+After clearing waivers, Gillies was assigned to Bridgeport in the AHL where he would finish the season.

 On June 19, 2012, Gillies opted to forgo North American free agency and signed a one-year contract to play with Vityaz Chekhov of the Russian Kontinental Hockey League.

 On August 28, 2013, Gillies signed a contract with Helsinki IFK in the Finnish SM-Liiga for the 2013–14 season.
 On November 4, 2013, Helsinki IFK terminated the contract with Gillies.
 During his time on HIFK he played three Finnish Liiga matches and four European Trophy matches.

 On October 10, 2014, after signing with the Adirondack Flames, Gillies slammed the face of Rochester Americans' William Carrier into the ice, receiving a 12-game suspension.

 On September 18, 2015, Gillies continued his career by signing a one-year ECHL contract with the South Carolina Stingrays.